Just launched: State of AI in IT 2025 report, partnering with ITIL’s parent company PeopleCert and ITSM.tools. Get your copy now ->

 Enterprise Workflow Automation: Benefits, Use Cases, Challenges

-Most enterprises face three challenges when they grow from a few hundred to thousands of employees.
+Most enterprises face the struggles of fragmented information across workflows and clogged processes while growing from a few hundreds to thousands of employees.

-A great way to address all these challenges is through enterprise workflow automation–wherein you analyze, identify, and automate processes with custom workflows to manage a productive workforce.
+A great way to address these challenges is through enterprise workflow automation–wherein you analyze, identify, and automate processes with custom, agile workflows to manage a productive workforce.

 This guide will dive deeper into workflow automation, its benefits, challenges, and top use cases.